![]() |

 of those 'home towns' must have proved lyrically challenging.
 The song

-frequently achieved popularity with local station audiences who would regard it unique to their own city.
+frequently achieved popularity with local station audiences who would regard it as unique to their own city.
 Stations often released a single of their lyrically-localised version of the My Hometown song and many become regional hits.

 Audiences were unaware that the song was part of a jingle package and that numerous 'home towns'